jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

  - For the URL extracted from the HTTP request:
    - If there is a colon `:` in the URL _after_ the `://`, then:
-     - the digits immediately following the colon comprise the _port_;
+     - the digits immediately following the colon, up until the slash (`/`), non-inclusive, comprise the _port_;
      - characters between the `://` and the colon (non-inclusive) comprise the _hostname_; and
-     - all characters after the port comprise the _path_.
+     - all characters after the port (including the first slash) comprise the _path_.
    - Otherwise:
      - the _port_ is 80 (the default);
      - characters between the `://` and the next slash (`/`), non-inclusive, comprise the _hostname_; and
-     - all characters after the hostname (including the first slash), comprise the _path_.
+     - all characters after the hostname (including the first slash) comprise the _path_.

        Note that the query string (the key-value pairs following `?`) can be